oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

   ![Check Variables](./images/configure-request-appointment.png " ")

-3. In the Rendering Tree, notice that there are some Fields marked in Red.
+3. In the rendering tree, notice that there are some fields marked in **Red**.
 The **Raise Appointment Request** function has 3 Parameters, highlighted in RED, to show that they are required.

 4. In the Rendering Tree, under **Raise Appointment Request**, update the following parameters one after the other: